aplteam/Cider/docs/Cider-API-Reference.md

 Returns an empty vector in case of success and an error message otherwise.

+## AddNuGetDependencies

+Installs NuGet packages in the (single) NuGet dependency folder defined in the projects configuration file.

+Requires two arguments:

+1. One or more packages as either a nested vector of character vectors or a comma-separated simple character vector

+2. A path to a project or a Cider alias

+## AddTatinDependencies

+Installs Tatin packages in one of the Tatin dependency folders defined in the projects configuration file, by default in `dependencies.tatin`.

+Requires three arguments:

+1. One or more packages as either a nested vector of character vectors or a comma-separated simple character vector

+2. A path to a project or a Cider alias

+3. A flag that decides whether `dependencies` or `dependencies_dev` is going to be the target.

 ## CloseProject

 Takes one ore more projects and closes them (read: breaks the link).